ItsFoD/Fashion_MNIST/README.md

-This folder contains code and resources for image classification using Artificial Neural Networks (ANN) on the Fashion MNIST dataset.
+This repository contains code and resources for image classification using Artificial Neural Networks (ANN) on the Fashion MNIST dataset.

 ## Contents